morauszkia/coding-notes/react-next/index.md

 Next.js is a powerful open-source React framework developed by Vercel, designed for building modern web applications with features that enhance both development and performance.
 It is a comprehensive framework that enhances the capabilities of React by providing features for building high-performance, scalable web applications.

+Next.js builds upon and enhances the capabilities of React.js, enabling developers to build full-stack applications with React.

 You can learn more about Next.js [on the project's website.](https://nextjs.org/)

 Key aspects of Next.js: